Xenophobe (video game): Characters

 There are nine characters to choose from in Xenophobe, three for each joystick.
-The leftmost controller (red) offers Mr. M.Brace, Dr. Kwack, and Col. Poupon.
-The middle controller (yellow) offers Mr. Fogg, Col F. Truth, and Dr. Udderbay.
-The right controller (blue) offers Mr. Eeez, Dr. Zordirz, and Col. Schickn.
+The leftmost controller (red) features Mr. M.Brace, Dr. Kwack, and Col. Poupon.
+The middle controller (yellow) features Mr. Fogg, Col F. Truth, and Dr. Udderbay.
+The right controller (blue) features Mr. Eeez, Dr. Zordirz, and Col. Schickn.
 Humans and aliens alike make up the playable characters—for instance, Dr. Kwack has a duck's head.
 Players are also color-coded; for instance, the left player's choices wear red shirts, middle player's yellow, right player's blue.

 Ports

 Atari Corporation published Xenophobe for the Atari 2600, Atari 7800, Atari ST, and the Lynx.
 The 7800 port was by BlueSky Software, and the Lynx version by Epyx.
-An Atari 8-bit family port was worked on, but not published.
+A port to Atari 8-bit computers was worked on, but not published.

 Sunsoft ported Xenophobe to the NES.
 The Commodore 64 port was done by Microplay.
 The game was also released for the Amiga, Amstrad CPC, and ZX Spectrum.

 Reception

 Atari Lynx

 In a capsule review of the Lynx version for STart, Clayton Walnum commented, "The graphics in some rooms are more detailed than in others, and in general, aren't as impressive as those in ElectroCop, a similar game.
 Also, the complicated controls take some getting used to."
 Julian Rignall reviewed the game in the January 1991 issue of CVG Magazine.
 He went on to say "the graphics and sound are both excellent" with "the gameplay is challenging and addictive".
 "A fun game which offers plenty of entertainment," giving a final rating of 79 out of 100.

-Les Ellis of Raze Magazine also reviewed the game for the Atari Lynx calling it an addictive game with excellent graphics, giving a score of 94%.
+Les Ellis of Raze magazine also reviewed the game for the Atari Lynx calling it an addictive game with excellent graphics, giving a score of 94%.
 Robert A. Jung review was published to IGN, in it he wrote that Xenophobe was "arguably more fun than its arcade inspiration."
 Giving a final score of 8 out of 10.

 Legacy

-In 2004 Xenophobe was included in Midway's Arcade Treasures 2 for the PS2, Xbox, and GameCube.
-In 2005, Xenophobe was included in Midway Arcade Treasures: Extended Play on the PSP.
+In 2004, Xenophobe was included in Midway Arcade Treasures 2 for the PlayStation 2, Xbox, and GameCube.
+In 2005, it was included in Midway Arcade Treasures: Extended Play for the PlayStation Portable.
 In 2012, it was included in Midway Arcade Origins for the PlayStation 3 and Xbox 360.